sinai-dev/UnityExplorer/README.md

 ### Hook Manager

 * The Hooks panel allows you to hook methods at the click of a button for debugging purposes.
-  * Simply enter any class (generic types not yet supported) and hook the methods you want from the menu.
+  * Simply enter any class and hook the methods you want from the menu.
   * You can edit the source code of the generated hook with the "Edit Hook Source" button.
 Accepted method names are `Prefix` (which can return `bool` or `void`), `Postfix`, `Finalizer` (which can return `Exception` or `void`), and `Transpiler` (which must return `IEnumerable<HarmonyLib.CodeInstruction>`).
 You can define multiple patches if you wish.

 ### Mouse-Inspect